wp-plugins/masonry-post-gallery/readme.txt

 * Incompletely implemented post_order and post_orderby parameters fixed
 * Default max_width and max_height parameters changed to "none"
 * Default horizontal_spacing and vertical_spacing set to 0
-* Minor correction made to the parameters section of the readme.txt to reflect these changes
+* Minor correction made to the parameters section of the documentation to reflect these changes
-* Minor correction made to the parameters section of the readme.txt to fix incorrect parameter options
+* Minor correction made to the parameters section of the documentation to fix incorrect parameter options
-* Additional information added to the parameters section of the readme.txt to clarify the behaviour of the vertical and horizontal spacing
+* Additional information added to the parameters section of the documentation to clarify the behaviour of the vertical and horizontal spacing

 = 0.15b =
 * Added upscaling feature.
 Now images that are shorter or narrower than a specified width or height can be upscaled until they reach the specified size.
 The image thumbnail quality will be increased until it reaches the largest size available, reaches the largest size specified under the max_upscale_size parameter, or reaches or exceeds the max_height or max_width parameters.
 * Removed support for percentages in the max_height and max_width fields
-* Updates readme.txt to include new features
+* Updated the documentation to include new features
 * Added padding to the top of the loading box

 = 0.2b =
 * Updated upscaling feature.
 Now has the option to independently set max_height and max_width for upscaled objects.
 * Made MPG more functional in the absence of JavaScript.
 * Added to option to specify a grid layout that will take effect when JavaScript is disabled
-* Updated readme.txt to recognize these changes
+* Updated the documentation to recognize these changes

 = 0.3b =
 * Fixed the percentage column/row width/height functionality.
 Now 33% will give three columns with images fitting their column sizes.